redotics/mailto-mutt/README.md

 mailto-mutt
 ===========

-Use Mutt as your default email agent in Firefox with this simple shell script
+Use Mutt as your default email agent in Firefox/Opera with this simple shell script

 Mutt is a small and very powerful text-based E-Mail Client. http://www.mutt.org